SpenceKonde/megaTinyCore/megaavr/libraries/EEPROM/README.md

 | DD-series (all flash sizes)         |        256b | TBD-likely 11 ms |
 | EA-series (all flash sizes)         |        512b |              TBD |

 Specifying an address beyond the size of the EEPROM will wrap around to the beginning.
-The addressses passed to EEPROM functions are a `uint8_t` (aka byte) on parts with up to 256b of flash and a `uint16_t` (word or unsigned int) on parts with more.
+The addresses passed to EEPROM functions are a `uint8_t` (aka byte) on parts with up to 256b of flash and a `uint16_t` (word or unsigned int) on parts with more.

 You can view all the examples [here](examples/).